micheles/papers/PITCHME.md

 - there are some concerns about vendor locking, of course
 - but the real reason is that I got a 20% slowdown, even yesterday
-- it will wait another year
+- we will wait another year

 ---